davidjhoey/plantphylo/README.md

 ```
 pxclsq
 ```
-Having a large amount of missing data in a column of a supermatrix, may be due to errors in alignment or a variety of other factors.
+Having a large amount of missing data in a column of a supermatrix may be due to errors in alignment or a variety of other factors.
 Therefore, removing highly ambiguous columns of data may help better estimate a model of evolution for a dataset.
 This program allows the user to specify a proportion of data that is required to be present (-p).
 The program